jose011974/Python-Video-Downloader/yt-dlp/README.md

 - Append "SPOILER_" to file names for sharing pictures of your sweet ride to your Discord peeps.
 - Remove "SPOILER_" from file names for whatever reason.

-Note: As of 4/10/23, the file size limit for free users of Discord has been increased to 25 MB which is nothing in my opinion.
-This will be reflected in a nightly build soon.

 # Prerequisites

 You are going to need the following: